YASHWANTHINI/Learn_to_Gain/Web development/JS/ES6/notes.md

 };
 ```
 Above, greeting variable was hoisted but it was not initialized with the function reference.
 The engine throws us a TypeError: greeting is not a function and not ReferenceError: greeting is not defined.
 The function expression assignments behave like variable hoisting.

+<b>var</b>: Only the variable declarations are hoisted to the top of their current scope and assigned a value undefined.
+Using them before declaration would just return undefined.
+<b>let and const</b>: These too are hoisted, however unlike var they are not initialized with any value.
+Using them before declaration would throw a reference error.

 #### How let and const are not hoisted?
 ```